fanweng/cpp-programming/knowledge-base/concepts/README.md

 Added to the end of a class: prevents a class from being derived from.

-Added to the end of a method: prevents a virtual method from being overriden in the derived class.
+Added to the end of a method: prevents a virtual method from being overridden in the derived class.

-#### Pure `virtual` fucntions and Abstract classes
+#### Pure `virtual` functions and Abstract classes

 - Abstract class:
     * cannot instantiate objects
-    * used as base classes in the inheritance hierachies
+    * used as base classes in the inheritance hierarchies
     * contains at least one **pure** `virtual` function
         + pure virtual function is used to make a class abstract
         + specified with `=0` in its declaration, `virtual void foo() = 0;`